matthew-humphrey/nmssavetool/README.md

   --v1-format        When encrypting, use the old NMS V1 format

+  -b, --backup-dir   If provided, will back up game saves to the specified directory.

   -g, --game-mode    Required.
 Use saves for which game mode (normal|surival|creative)

   -v, --verbose      Displays additional information during execution.